 Items in the collections of other LVAIC institutions (Lehigh University, Muhlenburg College, Moravian College, Cedar Crest College and DeSales University) may also be available through interlibrary loan.

-Films in Skillman's collection may be checked out for seven days by Lafayette faculty, staff and students and may be renewed once for three days.
+Films in Skillman's collection may be checked out for seven days by Lafayette faculty, staff and students and may be renewed once for seven days.

 Reserving materials for class use

 Faculty can reserve materials for classroom use by contacting Tami Kurzeja in the Acquisitions Department, weekdays from 9:00 a.m. to 5:00 p.m. (ext.
 5149) for assistance.
 We recommend reserving films well in advance so as to insure their availability by the date needed.

 DVDs may be viewed on any PC or Mac in the Library.
 External DVD drives for the Macs and headphones for use while watching DVDs may be borrowed at the Circulation Desk.
 There are TV/VCR units on the ground floor of Skillman.
 Please note: DVDs and videos must be checked out even when you are viewing them in the Library.

 Viewing non-U.S. region DVDs